High Yield Municipal Bonds

 High yield munis are bonds are issued by state or local governments that are unrated by the major rating agencies or that have credit ratings that are below investment grade.

-Should You Be in Municipal Bonds in the First Place?
+Determine If You Should Be in Municipal Bonds in the First Place

 How to Invest in High Yield Municipal Bonds